ylevental/ylevental/README.md

 - 👋 Hi, I’m @ylevental
 - 👀 I’m interested in Darknet, Yolo, and cheetahs
-- 🌱 I’m currently learning Python, C, and making whole wheat sourdough
+- 🌱 I’m currently learning Python, C, and making freshly milled whole wheat bread
 - 💞️ I’m looking to collaborate on anything interesting
 - 📫 How to reach me at yhl3051 [at] rit [dot] edu